aws-samples/ecs-deep-learning-workshop/README.md

 2\.
 Once logged into the EC2 instance, clone the workshop github repository so you can easily access the Dockerfile.
 `$ git clone https://github.com/awslabs/ecs-deep-learning-workshop.git`

 3\.
-Navigate to the lab-2-build/mxnet/ folder to use as our working directory.
+Navigate to the lab-2-build/mxnet/ folder to use as your working directory.
 `$ cd ecs-deep-learning-workshop/lab-2-build/mxnet`

 4\.
 Build the Docker image using the provided Dockerfile. <b>Note the trailing period!!</b>